antor44/livestream_video/README.md

 This Linux script adds some new features:

--Language command-line option: auto (for autodetection), en, es, fr, de, iw, ar, etc.
+-Support for multi-instance and multi-user execution

--Translate to English
+-Language command-line option "auto" (for autodetection), "en," "es," "fr," "de," "iw," "ar," etc., and "translate" for translation to English.

 #